olivermg/oauth-tool/README.md

 # oauth-tool

-This tool helps you to run through an OAuth2 authorization flow in order to retrieve an Access Token.
+This tool helps you to run through an OAuth2 authorization code flow in order to retrieve an Access Token.

 It is thought to be a simple utility for developers that e.g. need to try out or